 - 2 teaspoon vanilla bean paste (or extract)

-- 2 tsp cinnamon (I use Saigon cinnamon)
+- 2 teaspoon cinnamon (I use Saigon cinnamon)

 - Use a paddle attachment on your mixer if you're using a stand mixer.
 If you don't have a paddle attachment, just use the whisk attachment will work fine.
 If you don't have a stand mixer, a handheld mixer will work just fine.
 Cream the butter well for a couple minutes on medium speed.

 - Add in 3 cups powdered sugar.
 Beat on low until combined, then on medium until well incorporated.